About Aneesha Dharwadker, AIA

 - Master in Design Studies, History and Philosophy of Design, Harvard University Graduate School of Design (2012)

 - Bachelor of Architecture, Cornell University (2009)

 Ongoing and upcoming research

-As we experience a new national election, criminal justice reform is a prominent topic in public discourse.
-This project serves as a reminder that beyond policy, the architecture of the prison system needs to be rethought.
-Rehabilitation can occur more successfully if the everyday spaces of corrections are reshaped to be more humane and accessible.
-Crossing the Skyline, a speculative design proposal for downtown Chicago, links the Harold Washington Library and the Metropolitan Correctional Center with a library annex.
+This set of projects carried out through Chicago Design Office place architecture in direct dialogue with literacy, in both an academic sense and a cultural one.
+Crossing the Skyline, a speculative proposal for downtown Chicago, links the Harold Washington Library and the Metropolitan Correctional Center with a library annex.
 This proposal establishes a blurred zone between the public and the imprisoned where the primary activity is reading.
-While it is not intended to be a literal construction, it deploys architecture critically to generate new questions about the role, location, and physical form of prisons.
-Must incarceration always equal isolation?
-Can we provide other kinds spaces—especially hybrid or shared ones—that challenge ingrained instincts, fears, and stigmas about imprisonment?
-What positive effects can new, connective architectures have on a deeply fractured system?
-Finally, how can increased literacy assist in rehabilitation and reduce recidivism?
+While it is not intended to be a literal construction, it deploys architecture critically to generate new questions about the role, location, and physical form of prisons, as well as the positive role reading and writing can play in rehabilitation and reentry.

 Dharwadker, Aneesha.
 "Design for Covid-19: Rethinking an American Campus and the Dilemma of the Second Wave," The Plan Journal (2022).

 Dharwadker, Aneesha.
 “A Reading List for the End of Architecture,” Dialectic VII: Architecture and Citizenship—Decolonizing Architectural Pedagogy (2019): 41-48.